bmuscede/Rex/README.md

 # Rex - *The ROS Extractor*

-This readme contains information about Rexx, as well as setup and usage details.
+This readme contains information about Rex, as well as setup and usage details.

 ## What is Rex?
 Rex is a C/C++ fact extractor that uses Clang libraries to extract details from C or C++ source code to a lightweight but powerful program model.
 Importantly, Rex differs from [ClangEx](http://plg.uwaterloo.ca/~holt/papers/ta-intro.htm) as it is designed to capture ROS messages between components.
 This program model can be visualized or queried using relational algebra to discover problems in source code on an ad-hoc basis.